Supreme Court To Decide If Prosecution, Defense Can Share Experts in Capital Case

 The vast majority of death penalty states already provide such independent expert witness help for an indigent defendant.

-Two Arkansas death row inmates, Don Davis and Bruce Ward, were scheduled to be executed on Monday, April 17, and the U.S. Supreme Court and Arkansas Supreme Court blocked the executions until McWilliams's case is decided.
+Two Arkansas death row inmates, Don Davis and Bruce Ward, were scheduled to be executed on Monday, April 17, and the U.S. Supreme Court and Arkansas Supreme Court blocked the executions until McWilliams' case is decided.

 The Arkansas governor scheduled the executions for eight death row inmates between April 17 and 27, and so far one inmate has been executed.
 Two are scheduled to die Monday night.